zzybluebell/tp/docs/UserGuide.md

 #### 7.2.
 Delete by index number

-Delete a member using member index number from the list
+Deletes a member using member index number from the list

 Format: `del -mem/ -i/ <MEMBER_INDEX>`